PROGRAMME

 Refectorio

 Nowadays, thanks to the magic of the internet, you don’t need to be a massive artist to succeed; it’s all about connecting with the right audience.
 You can be completely unknown to most of the population but a hero to a small segment—small, but enough to guarantee you the ability to keep creating.
 But how is this achieved?
-What strategies do these artists use to identify and capture their ideal audience, no matter where in the world they may be?
+What strategies do these projects use to identify and capture their ideal audience, no matter where in the world they may be?

 From building an online community to collaborating with specialized labels and agencies, this talk will reveal the tools and tactics that allow small artists to grow and thrive in their respective niches.
 We’ll discover how to stand out in a sea of options and how to take advantage of the opportunities offered by digital platforms and social networks to reach specific audiences.
 A perfect space to understand that, in music, finding your niche is just as important as standing out from the crowd.